DataBranner/RegexBlaster/README.md

 **An arcade game to practice regular expressions.**

 Currently runs at the command line in both Python 2.6 or 2.7 and Py3 through 3.4.
 All output is currently via command-line interface.
+This is a proof-of-concept; more features are in the pipeline, but the code runs and the game plays right now.

 Run at the command line: